The Trace Criterion for Kernel Bandwidth Selection for Support Vector Data Description

 For this simulation, we chose $\text{r}_{\text{min}}=3$ and $\text{r}_{\text{max}}=5$ and varied the number of vertices from $5$ to $30$.
 We generated $20$ random polygons for each vertex size.
-Having determined a polygon, we randomly sampled $600$ points uniformly from the interior of the polygon and used trace criterion and this sample to determine a bandwidth value.
-Figure \ref{fig:randpoly} shows two random polygons.
+Having determined a polygon, we randomly sampled $1200$ points uniformly from the interior of the polygon and used trace criterion and this sample to determine a bandwidth value.
+Figure \ref{fig:randpoly} shows three random polygons.

-However, since we can easily determine whether a point lies in the interior of a polygon, we can also use cross validation to determine a good bandwidth value.
-To do so, we found the bounding rectangle of each of the polygons and divided it into a $200 \times 200$ grid.
-We then labeled each point on this grid as an ``inside'' or an ``outside'' point.
-We then fit SVDD on the sampled data and scored the points on this grid for different values of $s$ and chose the value of $s$ that maximized the $F_1$-measure.

-The performance of a bandwidth selection criterion can be measured by the $F_1$-measure ratio, which is defined as $F_{\text{Trace}}/F_{\text{best}}$, where $F_{\text{Trace}}$ is the $F_1$-measure that is obtained when the value suggested by the trace criterion is used and $F_{\text{best}}$ is the best possible value of $F_1$-measure over all values of $s$.
-A value close to 1 indicates that a bandwidth selection criterion is competitive with cross validation.
-We have $20$ values of this ratio for each vertex size.\\ The box and whiskers plot in Figure \ref{fig:Tracepolygons} summarizes the simulation study results for the modified mean and trace criteria.
+The box and whiskers plot in Figure \ref{fig:Tracepolygons}a summarizes the simulation study results.